Syracuse University College of Law

-Syracuse University College of Law (SUCOL) is a Juris Doctor degree-granting law school of Syracuse University in Syracuse, New York.
-It is one of only four law schools in upstate New York.
+The Syracuse University College of Law is the law school of Syracuse University in Syracuse, New York.
+It is one of four law schools in upstate New York.
 Syracuse was accredited by the American Bar Association in 1923 and is a charter member of the Association of American Law Schools.

 Syracuse's College of Law is a leader in the emerging field of National Security law through the Institute for Security Policy and Law.
 The College of Law is home to the New York State Science & Technology Law Center.
 It maintains a chapter of the Order of the Coif law honor society, of which only 86 of the more than 204 ABA-accredited law schools are a member.
 In February 2018, the College of Law announced its formation of the first "real-time, ABA-approved online juris doctor program in the United States."
 The online J.D. program, titled JDinteractive was launched in 2019.